David Rittenhouse: Clubs and societies

 Astronomers who had been studying the planet Venus chose Rittenhouse to study the transit path of Venus in 1769 and its atmosphere.
 Rittenhouse was the perfect person to study the mysterious planet, as he had a personal observatory on his family farm.
 "His telescope, which he made himself, utilized grating intervals and spider threads on the focus of the telescope."
-His telescope is very similar to some modern-day telescopes.
+His telescope is similar to some modern-day telescopes.
 Rittenhouse served on the American Astronomical Society, and this was another factor in being chosen to study Venus.
-Throughout his life he had the honour to serve in many different clubs and committees.
+Throughout his life he had the honour to serve in multiple different clubs and committees.

 In 1768, Rittenhouse was elected to membership in the American Philosophical Society.
 He served as librarian, secretary, and after Benjamin Franklin's death in 1790, he became Vice president then served as president of the society until 1796.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1782.

 Another one of his interests was the Royal Society of London of which he was a member.
-It was very rare for an American to be a member of this exclusive British society.
+It was rare for an American to be a member of this exclusive British society.

 In 1786, Rittenhouse built a new Georgian-style house on the corner of 4th and Arch streets in Philadelphia, next to an octagonal observatory he had already built.
 At this house, he maintained a Wednesday evening salon meeting with Benjamin Franklin, Francis Hopkinson, Pierre Eugene du Simitiere and others.
 Thomas Jefferson wrote that he would rather attend one of these meetings "than spend a whole week in Paris."

 Family

-David Rittenhouse was married twice.
+Rittenhouse was married twice.
 He married Eleanor Coulston February 20, 1766, and they had two daughters: Elizabeth (born 1767) and Ester (born 1769).
 Eleanor died February 23, 1771, at age 35 from complications during the birth of their third baby, who died at birth.

 David married his second wife Hannah Jacobs in late 1772.
 They had an unnamed baby, who died at birth in late 1773.
 Hannah survived David by more than three years, dying in late 1799.

-David's grandson (son of Ester) was named David Rittenhouse Waters.
+David's grandson, the son of Ester, was named David Rittenhouse Waters.